Fees and Studentships

 A different fee structure exists for the MProf/DProf and MProf/DProf by Public Works.
 Please see the appropriate programme pages for further information.
 Please note that fees are subject to change in subsequent years.

 Other sources of funding

 Funding for research degrees is limited and most research degree students are expected to pay their own fees and subsistence costs.
-From time to time we have research studentships available.
-See a full list of research studentships available.
+From time to time we have research studentships available, details of which will be posted below.

 The Find a PhD website has more information on potential sources of funding for research degrees.